-In this article I will share my tips on, design, naming conventions, automation, AD cleanup, monitoring, checking Active Directory Health and much more.
+In this article, I will share my tips on, AD design, naming conventions, automation, AD cleanup, monitoring, Active Directory user management, and much more.

 Check it out:

-If you don’t have good Active Directory organization unit (OU) design you’re going to have problems.
+If you don’t have a good Active Directory organization unit (OU) design you’re going to have problems.

 First, I’ll quickly explain the three main reasons why good OU design is so important.

-Having good OU design will make implementing and managing group policies much easier.
+- Reason #1 Group Policies – Having a good OU design will make implementing and managing group policies much easier.
 I’ve seen a drastic decrease in issues with proper OU design.

-Modifying user accounts, using LDAP queries, reporting and bulk changes are all common administrative tasks.
-If Active Directory is a mess, these simple day to day tasks can become difficult for the whole team.
+- Reason #3 Administrative tasks – Modifying user accounts, using LDAP queries, reporting, and bulk changes are all common administrative tasks.
+If Active Directory is a mess, these simple day-to-day tasks can become difficult for the whole team.

 Now that I’ve explained why OU design is so important, let me show you my tips for good OU design.

-Do not lump users and computers into the same OU, this is a Microsoft best practice.
+Do not put users and computers into the same OU, this is a Microsoft best practice.

 Instead, create a new OU for Users and an OU for computers.